-The global liquid filters market was valued at USD 12.87 billion in 2024 and is expected to grow to USD 14.09 billion in 2025, reaching USD 28.35 billion by 2033, expanding at a CAGR of 8.9% during the forecast period (2025-2033).
+The global liquid filters market was valued at USD 12.87 billion in 2024 and is projected to reach from USD 14.09 billion in 2025 to USD 28.35 billion by 2033, growing at a CAGR of 8.9% during the forecast period (2025-2033).

 Liquid filters are critical components that remove impurities and contaminants from liquids across various industrial, municipal, and residential applications.
 These filters are pivotal in ensuring product quality, process efficiency, and environmental compliance in industries such as water treatment, chemicals, food and beverages, pharmaceuticals, and oil and gas.